Ralph Neville, 3rd Earl of Westmorland: Death

 Westmorland's eldest son died in 1498.
-Westmorland died at Hornby Castle, Yorkshire, the seat of his son-in-law, Sir William Conyers, on 6 February 1499, allegedly of grief for his son's death, and was buried in the parish church there.
+Westmorland died at Hornby Castle, Yorkshire, the seat of his son-in-law, Sir William Conyers, on 6 February 1499, allegedly of grief for his son's death, and was buried in St Mary the Virgin, the parish church in the village of Hornby.
 His grandson, Ralph Neville, succeeded to the earldom as 4th Earl of Westmorland.